CrowdStrike xStock (CRWDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CrowdStrike xStock Historical Price

-According to the latest data gathered on CrowdStrike xStock live price page, the current price of CrowdStrike xStock is 546.11USD.
+According to the latest data gathered on CrowdStrike xStock live price page, the current price of CrowdStrike xStock is 539.93USD.
 The circulating supply of CrowdStrike xStock(CRWDX) is

 In the past 24 hours, CrowdStrike xStock has shown a price movement of